TBD54566975/ssi-playground/README.md

 The only pre-requisite is you need to have Docker [installed](https://docs.docker.com/get-docker/).

 ## Getting Started
+1. Run `npm i` to install dependencies.

-Use `npm start` to start running the playground locally.
+2. Run `npm start` to start running the playground locally.

-Open your browser to [http://localhost:8081](http://localhost:8081).
+3. Open your browser to [http://localhost:8081](http://localhost:8081).

 ### Cleanup
 Use `npm run cleanup` to remove the SSI Service Docker container.
 Test data is stored in session storage.
 It's a good idea to end a browser sesssion before running `npm run cleanup`.